Meet Author Tanyo Ravicz

 Tanyo Ravicz

 Tanyo Ravicz was born in Mexico City and grew up in Los Angeles, the son of anthropologists.
 He graduated from Harvard University in 1984.
 After living on the East Coast and in Europe, he settled for many years in Alaska.
-He homesteaded land on Kodiak Island's north coast, and he often returns there.
-He presently resides in California.
+He homesteaded land on Kodiak Island's north coast and often returns there.
+He resides in California.

-Over the years, Tanyo Ravicz has found work as, among other things, a wildland firefighter, property manager, cannery hand, day laborer, and schoolteacher.
-His essays and stories continue to appear in a range of journals
+Over the years Tanyo Ravicz has found work as a wildland firefighter, property manager, cannery hand, day laborer and schoolteacher.
+His essays and stories appear in a range of online and print magazines.

 Our News